RomainCardoso/sensitivity_calculator/README.md

 # sensitivity_calculator
-quick/badly organized python script to convert sensitivities from different games.
+quickly made/badly organized (spaghetti code) python script to convert sensitivities from different games.

 Planning on adding more games.
 Planning on adding a GUI, just to practice using tkinter.